deutschestextarchiv/tocrify/README.md

 (tested versions 3.5 and 3.6) installation.

 ### virtualenv
-Using [`virtualenv`](https://virtualenv.pypa.io/en/stable/) is highly recommended, although not strictly necessary for installing `timur`.
+Using [`virtualenv`](https://virtualenv.pypa.io/en/stable/) is highly recommended, although not strictly necessary for installing `tocrify`.
 It may be installed via:
 ```console
 $ [sudo] pip install virtualenv
 ```